pyvista/pyvista-doc-translations/examples/00-load/create-point-cloud.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 18-23

-Point clouds are generally constructed in the :class:`pyvista.PolyData` class and can easiy have scalar/vector data arrays associated with the point cloud.
+Point clouds are generally constructed in the :class:`pyvista.PolyData` class and can easily have scalar/vector data arrays associated with the point cloud.
 In this example, we'll work a bit backwards using a point cloud that that is available from our ``examples`` module.
 This however is no different than creating a PyVista mesh with your own NumPy arrays of vertice locations.